PaulskPt/ESP32-S2_Kaluga_1.3_CPY9.0.0_MSFS2020_GPRMA_RX/README.md

 Flightsimulator 2020.
 The add-on "FSUIPC7" is used to send the GPS data via a COM-port (see "globCOMprt":"com17" in settings.toml) of the PC to the Adafruit CP2102 USB-to-RS232 converter.

+## Debug info
+The State Class has the attribute my_deug.
+If this boolean variable is set to True, the script will print a lot of info to the REPL screen.

 ## ToDo

 The intention is to add WiFi connection and retrieve datetime stamps from an NTP server to update the internal RTC.